harishvaitheeswar/codeRed/README.md

 - There are multiple features to this project which are as follows:
   - Smart Automated Watering System
-  - Health Risk Deduction system based on Fertilizers used
+  - Health Risk assessment system based on Fertilizers used
   - Allows Farmers to access various government schemes

 **BACKEND FEATURES**

-- A FERTILIZER HEALTH ALALYSIS SYSTEM:
+- A FERTILIZER HEALTH ANALYSIS SYSTEM:

   - Takes the location of the user and then sees the risks of the most used fertilizer in that area